-Having covered those things, we can turn to the second sub-question anyone looking for a lawyer should have about an attorney or law firm: How available do make useful information relevant to my specific concerns?
+Having covered those things, in the previous installment, we can turn to the second sub-question anyone looking for a lawyer should have about an attorney or law firm: How available do you make USEFULL information relevant to my kind of case, and specific concerns?

 I’ve already mentioned this blog as a resource, and while I am proud of it (and think it’s the best out there by far!), there is lots of other information out there, as well.
 Find it, and see what other lawyers have written and then put up about your kind of case.
 Reading articles is about the easiest and most anonymous way to at least get some preliminary information about a situation, but a person must also make sure that the information provided is both accurate and reliable.

 The bad news, of course, is that a lot of legal “blogs” are very short on information and detail, while others are nothing more than platforms for shallow, self-promotion pieces.

 The good news is that those things are pretty easy to spot quickly, so there’s no need to explore that any further.
 An astute reader should always try to “read between the lines” and carefully evaluate the quality of the information being presented in any article or other writing.